 If you're visiting Spain, squeezing in a side trip to Portugal is an absolute no-brainer.
-It's cheaper than Spain and culturally, they're quite different, so making a pit stop in Porto, famous for its port wine production and colorful coastline, is necessary.
+It's cheaper than Spain and culturally they're quite different, so making a pit stop in Porto, famous for its port wine production and colorful coastline, is necessary.
 There are some great day trips worth taking from Porto and connections are good for getting to Galicia in northern Spain.
-Porto is 421 kilometers (262 miles) from Madrid.
+Porto is 262 miles (421 kilometers) from Madrid.

 Madrid and Porto are pretty poorly connected by bus and train, meaning: A 10-hour bus journey is just about the only way to travel by land.
 It doesn't even make a lot of sense to break up the journey, either, because the best en-route options are Salamanca in Spain or Coimbra in Portugal, but journey times are still long.
 Both cities are famous university towns with some beautiful architecture and a vibrant student scene, alone making them worthwhile tourist destinations in their own right, but they won't really save you any time.

-- Flight: 1 hour, 10 minutes, starting at $30 (fastest, most convenient, and often times, the cheapest)
+- Flight: 1 hour, 10 minutes, starting at $30 (fastest, most convenient, and often the cheapest)